 Do not give this medicine to anyone younger than 18.

 How should I use Amerge (naratriptan)?

 Your doctor may want to give your first dose of this medicine in a hospital or clinic setting to quickly treat any serious side effects that occur.

 Follow all directions on your prescription label.
 Never use more than your recommended dose.
 Overuse of migraine headache medicine can make headaches worse.
 Tell your doctor if the medicine seems to stop working as well in treating your migraine attacks.

-Take naratriptan as soon as you notice headache symptoms, or after an attack has already begun.
+Take naratriptan as soon as you notice migraine symptoms.

 Take 1 tablet whole with a full glass of water.